openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 @sphinxdirective
 .. note::

-   You can use the FP16 IR to work with auto-device.
+   You can keep using the FP16 IR without converting it to FP32, even if some of the listed devices do not support it.
+The conversion will be done automatically for you.

    No demos are yet fully optimized for MULTI, by means of supporting the ov::optimal_number_of_infer_requests property, using the GPU streams/throttling, and so on.
 @endsphinxdirective